ystepane/mock/README.md

 • `CommandPrompt`: The component that handles user input and displays a prompt symbol.

-• `output`: The component that renders different types of output depending on the command (e.g., text, table, error).
+• `commands`: The component that keeps track different types of output depending on the command (e.g., text, table, error), stores it, and gets mapped onto the website.

 • `mode`: The component that allows switching between 'brief' and 'verbose' output modes.

 - Program starts with in brief mode
 - when `mode` is inputted, the mode switches
-- old output does not change when the `mode` is switched •
+- old output does not change when the `mode` is switched

-  • `view`: a component that allows to
+• `view`: a command that allows to view the current loaded file

+• `load_file`: a command that allows to load a file from the backend to the webpage

+• `search`: a command that allows to search for a specific row withing the loaded file

 The project uses TypeScript as a superset of JavaScript that adds static type checking and other features.
 TypeScript helps to catch errors at compile time and improve code quality.
 The project follows strict type checking rules and avoids type casting.